Diagnosis

 Other tests may be done during a coronary angiogram to confirm SCAD and plan treatment.
 These tests include:

-• Optical coherence tomography (OCT).
+• Optical coherence tomography.
 This test uses light to see inside the blood vessels and blood vessel walls.
 The doctor inserts a flexible tube called a catheter into a blood vessel and guides it to the heart.
 A beam of light shines from the catheter.
 The test can help accurately diagnose the cause of a heart attack.

 Treatment

-The goals of SCAD treatment are to:
+The goals of treating spontaneous coronary artery dissection, also called SCAD, are to:

-• Restore blood flow to the heart.
+• Fix blood flow to the heart.

 • Manage chest pain.